 This Valentine’s Day, Ecology Ottawa was launching our first ever photo contest.
 Show your love for Ottawa by submitting your photo today.

 The winning photos will be featured in our 2019 calendar showing the beauty of Ottawa through the eyes of its residents.
 Each photo should have a story, and should capture a scene that is unique to Ottawa.
 The photos can be of nature, people, or buildings.
 There is no classification or category; the only requirement is that the photo shows Ottawa’s spirit.

-The competition will last until end of August 2018, but photos don’t have to be taken in 2018.
+The competition will last until Monday, November 5, but photos don’t have to be taken in 2018.
 Also, more than one photograph can be submitted per person.
 Each photo must be in landscape format and of at least 800 x 1600 pixel in resolution.

 A picture is worth a thousand words, so get out your cameras and tell us your story!